 We invite you to experience Hawai'i, learn about its unique resources and history, and participate in outdoor recreation by visiting our parks.
-As you visit, please help us protect Hawai'i's fragile and irreplaceable resources for future generations.
+As you visit, please help us protect Hawai'i's fragile and irreplaceable resources for future generations by heeding the rules and posted safety signs.